zalando-stups/senza/README.rst

 Senza Components
 ----------------

-Components are predefined Cloud Formation snippets that are easy to configure and generate all the boilerplate JSON that is required by Cloud Formation.

-All Senza components must be configured in a list below the top-level "SenzaComponents" key, the structure is as follows:
+Configure all your Senza components in a list below the top-level "SenzaComponents" key.
+The structure is as follows:

 .. code-block:: yaml